Romans 4

 For the promise to Abraham or to his descendants that he would be heir of the world was not through the Law, but through the righteousness of faith.

-(b) The righteousness of faith is the righteousness of God that is received by faith (see entry for Php.
-3:9).
+(e) The righteousness of faith is the righteousness that comes from God and is received by faith (see entry for Rom.
+4:11).

 Romans 4:15